unprll-project/unprll/README.md

 ## Scheduled software upgrades

-Unprll uses a fixed-schedule software upgrade (hard fork) mechanism to implement new features.
-This means that users of Unprll (end users and service providers) should run current versions and upgrade their software on a regular schedule.
-Software upgrades occur during the months of April and October.
+Unprll will announce upcoming planned software upgrades (hard forks) 4 to 5 months in advance, and emergency hard forks 1 to 2 months in advance.
+This means users of Unprll (end users and service providers) should keep a watch of new releases and update software for continued operation.
 The required software for these upgrades will be available prior to the scheduled date.
 Please check the repository prior to this date for the proper Unprll software version.
-Below is the historical schedule and the projected schedule for the next upgrade.
-Dates are provided in the format YYYY-MM-DD.

 ## Release staging schedule and protocol

-Approximately three months prior to a scheduled software upgrade, a branch from Master will be created with the new release version tag.
-Pull requests that address bugs should then be made to both Master and the new release branch.
+Approximately three months prior to a scheduled software upgrade, a branch from master will be created with the new release version tag.
+Pull requests that address bugs should then be made to both master and the new release branch.
 Pull requests that require extensive review and testing (generally, optimizations and new features) should *not* be made to the release branch.

 ## Compiling Unprll from source